web-illinois/shared-components/readme.md

 If you want to contribute a component, again, first check to see if someone else wants it or if someone else built it already.
 Go to the ["Need Component" issue section](https://github.com/web-illinois/shared-components/labels/need%20component) and scan if something there meets your needs.
 If no one needs it, [create an issue](https://github.com/web-illinois/shared-components/issues) and give it the "Have Component" label.

 If you wish to use an existing component, you can either access the files directly on `https://contrib.webtheme.illinois.edu`, or copy the files and host them on your website.
-Because this is tied to the Illinois Toolkit, you should have this installed on your website.

 ## Rules (or "How to Get Along")